Academic Affairs Information

 Student Retention Rates

 The third semester retention rate is the percent of entering first-year students who return to the College for their second year.
-At Ithaca College, 85% of the first-year students entering in the fall of 2017 returned in the fall of 2019.
+At Ithaca College, 87.0% of the first-year students entering in the fall of 2018 returned in the fall of 2019.
 For comparison, the mean national rate at similar colleges was 79.9%, per the National Student Clearinghouse First-Year Persistence and Retention 2018 Beginning Cohort report.

-Another important statistic is the graduation rate of first-time, full-time first-year students who begin in the fall.
-At Ithaca College, 77.9% of the first-year students entering in fall 2012 graduated within five years.
+Another important statistic is the six-year graduation rate of first-time, full-time first-year students who begin in the fall.
+At Ithaca College, 77.5% of the first-time, full-time students entering in fall 2014 graduated within six years.
 For comparison, the mean national average at private, non-profit, four-year institutions was 76.7% per the National Student Clearinghouse Completing College National and State Reports.